World Health Organization (WHO): interim case definition

 PAHO have also published case definitions for Guillain-Barre syndrome or a congenital syndrome associated with Zika virus, as well as definitions for Zika virus-associated abortion or still birth and vertical transmission (without congenital syndrome).

-Centers for Disease Control and Prevention (CDC): arboviral diseases case definition
+Centers for Disease Control and Prevention (CDC): Zika virus disease and Zika virus infection case definition

-The CDC includes Zika virus infection in their arboviral diseases (neuroinvasive and non-neuroinvasive) case definition:
+The CDC previously included Zika virus infection in their arboviral diseases (neuroinvasive and non-neuroinvasive) case definition; however, they now have separate case definitions for congenital and non-congenital subtypes:

 Use of this content is subject to our disclaimer